Ehryk/HashCompute/README.md

 Latest Changes:
 ---
+ - Added text mode for hashing the contents of files as strings, various encodings
  - Added file mode for hashing the contents of files
  - Added support for redirection/piping (Stdin)
  - Added various options and using NuGet packages